JacobWeinbren/miliband/README.md

 ## Site

-The site is powered by [sail](https://sailed.io/), a tool that covers the main CLI commands for Wordpress.
+The site is powered by [sail](https://sailed.io/), a tool that supports the CLI for Wordpress.
 It is tesed locally through [local-wp](https://localwp.com/).

 ## Theme